verisense-network/docs/src/developer_guides/basic.md

 Both require that the parameters and returning type of the function to impl `Encode + Decode`.

-The `add_user` uses the `storage::serach` and `storage::put` functions provided by the sdk to lookup the maximum user id and then assign a new id to the incoming user.
+The `add_user` uses the `storage::search` and `storage::put` functions provided by the sdk to lookup the maximum user id and then assign a new id to the incoming user.
 And the `get_user` simply retrieve it.

 To compile the AVS, run:
 ```